a-mitani/mastering-ethereum/api/message.md

-> Warning: The GitBook API is not release and is meant to change.
+> Warning: The GitBook API has not been released and is meant to change.